femakin01/NextGPTCoverLetter/README.md

 # Configure the OpenAI API key:

-Create YOUR_API_KEY in the .env file
+Create YOUR_API_KEY in the .env file in the root folder like `NextGPTCoverLetter/.env.local`

 like `NEXT_PUBLIC_Seceret_Key_API='your_api_key'`